"I think everybody should have a great Wonderbra. There's so many ways to enhance [breasts]."Christina Aguilera

 The secret to injecting is to go easy.
 A good guideline is to shoot for 1 to 2% salt.
 It is like brining and the salt helps retain moisture as well as enhances flavor.
 I skip the big flavors like garlic, pepper, and herbs that mask the natural flavor of the meat.
 I have judged pulled pork and brisket at barbecue competitions where the meat was gushing juice, but it didn't taste like meat.
 It tasted like apple juice and garlic.
 I want pork that tastes like pork, beef that tastes like beef, and turkey that tastes like turkey.

 The best solutions are salt water, salted butter, or stock.
 And you don't need much.
 Muscle is 75% water and it is saturated.
 There isn't much room in there for more liquid.
 Your injection will go in between the muscle fibers and bundles, not within the fibers, so you won't need much.
-Scroll down for some of my recipes.
+Check out my recipes here.

 Many competition cooks like to inject with a product called Fab B Light or Butcher BBQ Brisket Marinade, both moisturizers, tenderizers, and flavor enhancers.
 Fab B contains hydrolyzed soy protein, vegetable oil, sodium phosphates, monosodium glutamate, autolyzed yeast extract, xanthan gum, disodium inosinate, and guanylate.
 Butcher contains hydrolyzed vegetable protein (hydrolyzed soy and corn protein and salt, with partially hydrogenated vegetable oil [cottonseed, soybean] added), monosodium glutamate, sodium phosphate, and xanthan gum.
 Some traditionalists think this is way too Barry Bonds and are repulsed by the idea.
 The results speak for themselves.
 They are winning.
 A lot.